 |16.||Nikon D600||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 It is notable that the 6D Mark II offers wifi support, while the N Digital does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Contax N Digital (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the N Digital has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the N Digital has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the N Digital from Contax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Contax websites.